what is igaming

 South America

-A few South American nations like Panama, Argentina, and Peru allow online gambling, while gambling is strictly restricted in countries like Chile and Ecuador.
-Though currently illegal, Uruguay‘s senate recently passed a bill to legalise online gambling.
+Online casinos in Panama, Argentina, and Peru can be legally accessed by residents, while gambling is strictly restricted in countries like Chile and Ecuador.
+Though currently illegal, Uruguay’s senate recently passed a bill to legalise online gambling.

 Africa

-Online gambling is legal in certain countries like South Africa, Mauritius, and Kenya.
+Online gambling is legal in South Africa, like in Kenya.
 While other countries like Ivory Coast, Algeria, Morocco, and Cape Verde only allow some forms of gambling.

 Mobile Gaming and iGaming